mfarache/jekyll-now/_posts/2017-7-5-Understanding-Kubernetes-Pods.md

 + You could post the manifest via API to achieve the same result.
 The only gotcha is that the API server only accepts manifest in JSON format, so you would need to convert from YAML into JSON.
 + You could drop the manifest file in a watch folder monitored by K8.
 The pod will be scheduled creation without human intervention.

-We can also create pods dinamically.
-K8 has a deamon running watching a folder with manifests.
-If we drop a pod manifest there, the pod will be scheduled.

 # Useful links